 There are little gems all around us that can hold glimmers of inspiration. – Richelle Mead, Author

 Sometimes referred to as the Artist’s Stone or the Poet’s Stone, the brilliant violet hues of the amethyst have been a source of creativity, spiritual protection, and luxury for centuries.
 The ancient Egyptians believed that this stone would guard against negative and damaging emotions.
 In Hebrew, it is called ahlamah, from the word halam, meaning “to dream.”
 They believed that pleasant dreams would arise should the jewel be kept near the bed (and there is something to this.).
-Throughout various cultures and beliefs, this beguiling gem has possessed many positive connotations and effects, including being one of the birth gems for February.
+Throughout various cultures and beliefs, this beguiling gem has possessed many positive connotations and effects.
+It is said to fight negative energies by helping you to enter a state of emotional balance, gaining a clear perspective of your life and making wise decisions.
+It has many uses, but is very popular in jewellery and is one of the birth gems for February.
 This is one of the facts you can learn about on sites such as HARUNI, but that still leaves us with a lingering question: How can it be incorporated along feng shui guidelines?

 Amethyst is of the quartz family, and quartz has been scientifically proven to be a conduit for great energy, hence why it is used in clocks, televisions, and computers.
 Amethyst, however, is used primary as a gemstone or decorative object, and has its own beneficial energies that can enhance a space.